 The Bonds are issuable only as fully registered bonds, without interest coupons, in denominations of \$5,000 or any integral multiple thereof.
-When issued, the Bonds will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York, New York. as securities depository for the Bonds.
+When issued, the Bonds will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the Bonds.
 Purchases of the Bonds will be made in book-entry-only form.
 Purchasers will not receive certificates representing their interest in the Bonds.
 So long as Cede & Co. is the registered owner, as nominee of DTC, reference herein to the Bondowner or owner shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds.
 See THE BONDS - Book-Entry-Only System herein.
 Principal of and interest on the Bonds will be paid directly to DTC by U.S. Bank National Association, as Paying Agent, at its corporate trust office in Hartford, Connecticut, so long as DTC or its nominee, Cede & Co., is the Bondowner.
-Disbursement of such payments to the DTC Participants is the responsibility of DTC and disbursement of such payments to the Beneficial Owners is the responsibility of the DTC Participants and the Indirect Participants, as more fully described herein.
+Disbursement of such payments to the DTC Participants is the responsibility of DTC and disbursement of such payments to the Bond Participants, as more fully described herein.

-In the opinion of Bond Counsel and Tax Counsel, rendered in reliance upon and assuming the accuracy of and continuing compliance by the State with its representations and covenants relating to certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), under existing law, interest on the Tax-Exempt Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference under the Code for purposes of the federal alternative minimum tax.
-See TAX EXEMPTION OF THE TAX-EXEMPT BONDS herein.
+In the opinion of Bond Counsel and Tax Counsel, rendered in reliance upon and assuming the accuracy of and continuing compliance by the State with its representations and covenants relating to certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), under existing law, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference under the Code for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the adjusted financial statement income of certain corporations (as defined in Section 59(k) of the Code) for purposes of computing the federal alternative minimum tax imposed on such corporations for tax years beginning after December 31, 2022.
+See TAX EXEMPTION OF THE BONDS herein.